Reading time: 5 minutes

 Go early, go super

-To paraphrase then Treasury Secretary Ken Henry’s advice to government during the GFC, to maximise your retirement savings while allowing tax and compound interest to do the heavy lifting, the best approach is to go early, go super.
+To paraphrase then treasury secretary Ken Henry’s advice to government during the GFC, to maximise your retirement savings while allowing tax and compound interest to do the heavy lifting, the best approach is to go early, go super.

 Not only does adding to your super earlier in your working life make the most of compounding, but it also means you won’t run up against contribution limits later in life as you scramble to give your super a last-minute boost.

-Case study one: Getting rich slowly
+Case study 1: Getting rich slowly

-To illustrate a get-rich-slowly approach, take the hypothetical example of a 30-year-old earning $100,000, with a current super balance of $50,000.
+To illustrate a get-rich-slowly approach, take the hypothetical example of a 30-year-old earning $100,000 with a current super balance of $50,000.
 Let’s call her Jess.

 Age 30, salary $100,000, super balance $50,000, retire at 67